1. Home

 • Absence: A student is considered absent if they are not present in a class regardless of the reason.
 The only exceptions are school events that require the student to be out of class.

 • Excused Absence: An absence is considered excused if the student brings a note signed by a parent within three (3) days of the absence.
-There is a limit of three (3) parent notes per quarter.
-(See absence note procedures.)
+There is a limit of five (5) parent notes per quarter (See absence note procedures).
+In lieu of a note, parents unable to provide a note will have the option of calling the school to report an excused absence.
 Situations that require a student to miss more than three days will be handled on an individual basis.

 • Unexcused absence: An absence is considered unexcused if the student does not bring a note or the absence note is not considered excused by the administration.
 See the detailed consequences of unexcused absences below.

-• Attendance Failure Penalty: A student with a passing grade in a class who accumulates three (3) or more unexcused absences for that class will receive a quarter grade of “E,” which indicates the student has been given a lower grade (E grades represent a score of 60) because of poor attendance.
+• Attendance Penalty: A student with a passing grade in a class who accumulates three (3) or more unexcused absences for that class will receive a penalty of ten (10) points in that student’s average.
+Such a penalty will not drop an average below 60%.
 This penalty can be temporary – see below.

 Consequences for Unexcused Absences

-If a student receives a quarter grade of “E,” an attendance failure, they will have one opportunity to earn a passing grade as long as the class continues on to the next quarter.
-To earn their passing grade, a student must have no more than two (2) unexcused absences in the quarter after they receive the “E.”
+If a student’s grade is impacted by this policy, they will have one opportunity to change the grade to its original grade as long as the class continues on to the next quarter.
+To earn their original grade, a student must have no more than two (2) unexcused absences in the quarter after their grade was impacted.

-Example 1: If a student has earned a letter grade of “C” for the 1st quarter in a World History class, but has three (3) unexcused absences, the student’s 1st quarter grade will be reported as an “E,” attendance failure (60).
-If at the conclusion of the 2nd quarter the student has two (2) or fewer unexcused absences, the 1st quarter grade will change from an “E” to a “C” in the World History class.
+Example 1: If a student has earned an average of 75% for the 1st quarter in a World History class, but has three (3) unexcused absences, the student’s 1st quarter average will be reported as 65%.
+If at the conclusion of the 2nd quarter the student has two (2) or fewer unexcused absences, the 1st quarter grade will change from 65% to a 75% in the World History class.

-Example 2: If a student has earned a letter grade of “B” for the 1st quarter in their Algebra 1 class, but has three (3) or more unexcused absences, the student’s 1st quarter grade will be reported as an “E,” an attendance failure (60).
-If in the 2nd quarter the student again has three (3) or more unexcused absences the grade of “E” will appear for both the 1st and 2nd quarters.
-If a student has three (3) or more unexcused absences in the 4th quarter, there is no opportunity to raise the attendance failure grades of E (60).
+Example 2: If a student has earned a letter grade of 65% for the 1st quarter in their Algebra 1 class, but has three (3) or more unexcused absences, the student’s 1st quarter grade will be reported as an 60%.
+If in the 2nd quarter the student again has three (3) or more unexcused absences the average of 60% will appear for both the 1st and 2nd quarters.
+If a student has three (3) or more unexcused absences in the 4th quarter, there is no opportunity to raise the impacted averages.

 Unexcused Absence Rules Applicable to All Quarters.